 So, what does German sound like?

-Well, those of you studied German at school probably have a very good idea of what it sounds like!
+Well, those of you who studied German at school probably have a very good idea of what it sounds like!
 But for those of us who didn't, we have put together a fact file including an audio sample.
-Not just for German, but also for every other language we offer.
-So now you can listen to all our languages to find out exactly what they sound like.
+Not just for German, but also for other languages we offer.
+So now you can listen to find out exactly what they sound like.
 And in this case you'll be listening to the words of one of Germany's greatest writers.

 Our audio sample is an extract from the first chapter of Johann Wolfgang von Goethe’s "Italian Journey".
 The German poet and philosopher was born in Frankfurt in 1749 and died in Weimar in 1832.
 On September 3, 1786, he set out on a journey to Italy that took him from Karlsbad across the Alps to Bolzano, Verona, Padua, Venice, Bologna, Florence and other cities in the Tuscan region before finally arriving in Rome.
 He stayed there until April 1788, apart from excursions to Naples and Sicily.
 One of the people Goethe met during this journey was the German painter Johann Heinrich Wilhelm Tischbein.
 This meeting inspired Tischbein to create his most famous work – a portrait of the great German poet: "Goethe in the (Roman) Campagna".

 Did you know...?